CitationDesk

 Perplexity exposes a paid API (Sonar / Pro tiers, ~$0.005/call at current pricing).
 The API returns answers with structured citation arrays — model + query + cited URLs + paragraph quoted.
 This is the cleanest surface to poll.

-We send each test query to the API, parse the citations field, match against your tracked domain, record the position of the citation in the response, and snapshot the surrounding paragraph for provenance.
+The pattern: send each test query to the API, parse the citations field, match against the tracked domain, record the position of the citation in the response, and snapshot the surrounding paragraph for provenance.

 Claude — Anthropic API + claude.ai fallback

-We record the model version (Opus / Sonnet) since responses can vary materially between versions.
+Record the model version (Opus / Sonnet) alongside each result, since responses can vary materially between versions.

 ChatGPT — browser automation primary

 OpenAI's public API doesn't cleanly expose the SearchGPT-integrated citations that appear in chat.openai.com.
-For Free + Pro tiers we use authenticated browser automation against the canonical chat surface, capture the response, and parse the cited URLs.
+The usual workaround is authenticated browser automation against the canonical chat surface: capture the response, then parse the cited URLs.

 Gemini — Vertex AI + gemini.google.com

 Google Vertex AI provides programmatic access to Gemini models.
-For surfaces with grounded-with-search citations, we use Vertex AI with the search grounding tool enabled.
-For surfaces that require the gemini.google.com web app behavior, we fall back to authenticated browser automation similar to ChatGPT.
+For grounded-with-search citations, Vertex AI with the search grounding tool enabled is the clean path.
+For surfaces that require gemini.google.com web-app behaviour, the fallback is authenticated browser automation, similar to ChatGPT.

 The provenance model

-Higher cadence catches drift events sooner.
-When ChatGPT stops citing your /signal/AAPL page mid-week because a competitor was elevated, daily polling notices in 24 hours; weekly polling notices in 7 days.
-For pages worth ranking for, the difference compounds.
+Higher cadence catches drift sooner.
+When ChatGPT stops citing a page mid-week because a competitor was elevated, daily polling notices in 24 hours and weekly polling notices in 7 days.
+Multiply the cadence by the number of queries and tracked pages and you have the real monthly cost of any tool you are comparing.

 Score your own site against this guide.